Pegasust/enum_dispatch_pegasust/README.md

 `enum_dispatch` will generate a `From` implementation for all inner types to make it easy to instantiate your custom enum.
 In addition, it will generate a `TryInto` implementation for all inner types to make it easy to convert back into the original, unwrapped types.

+### attribute support

+You can use use `#[cfg(...)]` attributes on `enum_dispatch` variants to conditionally include or exclude their corresponding `enum_dispatch` implementations.
+Other attributes will be passed straight through to the underlying generated enum, allowing compatibility with other procedural macros.

 ### `no_std` support